Art (ART)

 ART 241 Sculpture I (3 credits)

-Introductory studio environment with emphasis on basic design principles and techniques, tool safety, material exploration, and the development of unique personal expressions in three dimensions.
+Introductory studio environment with an emphasis on welding, wood-working, mixed-media material exploration, tool safety, and the development of unique personal expressions in three dimensions.
 Two 3-hour studios per week and assigned work.
+Typically Offered: Varies.

 ART 251 Printmaking I (3 credits)